There’s no gray area when learning the ropes at this Boston-based health and funds fiend: “They understand we’re going to make mistakes.”

 Applicants invited to second stage: undisclosed

-Four to six interviewees will assess the applicants who make it to callbacks, focusing on five key criteria: intellect; personal drive; problem solving; interpersonal skills; and culture and collegiality including diversity considerations).
-The baseline for successful candidates is being able to get on well with both the firm's attorneys and its clients.
+Four to six interviewers will assess the applicants who make it to callbacks, focusing on five key criteria: intellect; personal drive; problem solving; and interpersonal skills.
+The baseline for successful candidates is a genuine interest in business and law, a demonstrated progressive record of achievement and intellectual curiosity.

-There might also be an informal lunch or coffee with junior associates, where these criteria will be further assessed.
+There might also be an informal meeting with junior associates, where these criteria will be further assessed.
 It's important by this stage that candidates have picked up on certain elements of the firm's strengths and character, and can take that knowledge to ask pertinent questions.

 Top tips for this stage:

-“Ropes looks for a level of professionalism and maturity which is a big factor in who I consider would be a good fit.”
+“Ropes looks for a level of professionalism and maturity which is a big factor in who I consider would be a good fit.”– hiring source at the firm

 Summer program

-The summer program gives prospective associates the chance to sample the firm's practice and its pro bono program.
-Work assignments come from both the centralized system and 'off-the-cuff' interactions with partners.
-Feedback comes through informal channels across the course of the process and culminates in a formal review in the final week.
-Spread throughout are the social events you'd expect.
+The summer program gives prospective associates the chance to engage in meaningful commercial work with practicing attorneys.
+Work assignments come from both the centralized system and interactions with practicing attorneys.
+Feedback comes through informal channels, as well as mid and end of summer reviews.
+Spread throughout are the social events that give summer associates exposure and opportunities to socialize with attorneys at all levels.

 One of the main functions of the summer is to give associates a chance to learn as much about Ropes & Gray as they can, so they “get a real feel for the pace, environment and culture of the firm.”
 As at every firm, the process is as much about summers getting to know the firm as vice versa.